lnsayer/my-website/_posts/titanic_machine_learning_project.md

  11  Embarked     1307 non-null   object
 dtypes: float64(3), int64(4), object(5)
 ```
 We mostly have integers and strings, with some objects which are strings.
-We are missing data in the Age, Cabin, Fare and Embarked columns.
+We are missing data in the Age (263), Cabin (1014), Fare (1) and Embarked (2) columns.
 We will have to do some imputation (filling in missing values) and encoding (converting the strings to numerical data which the models can handle).